buresu/ndi-python/README.md

 You can check which FFmpeg version is required with a command similar to the following:
 ```
-strings /usr/lib/libndi.so | grep libavcodec
+strings /path/to/ndilib/libndi.so | grep libavcodec
 out: libavcodec.so.61
 ```
-In this example, libavcodec.so.61 corresponds to FFmpeg 7.x.
+In this case, libavcodec.so.61 corresponds to FFmpeg 7.x.

 ## Development